5 Common Grammar Mistakes to Watch for in Your Emails

-HubSpot recently published an article providing interesting insight into the power of email etiquette.
+HubSpot published an interesting article providing insight into the power of email etiquette.
 It says:

 Research shows making errors seriously impacts how people see you.
 In one study, participants who read an email with grammatical errors thought the writer was less conscientious, intelligent, and trustworthy than those who read the same email without errors.

 What did your last email to a client look like?

 Was it carefully thought through?
 Did you edit and proofread it before sending?
 Or, was it riddled with grammar errors, run-on sentences, and confusing language?

 With the impact of poor grammar in mind, I put together a simple checklist of the top grammar mistakes to avoid in your next email.
 Keep these handy and glance at them before you press send!

 You’ve probably received an email that looked something like this:

 “Hi received your call would love to set up a time to talk, let me know your schedule for next week thanks.”

 This run-on sentence makes you look rushed.
 It gives the impression that you didn’t stop to think long enough to formulate a proper response.
 Instead, be sure to use correct punctuation and keep one sentence limited to one thought.

 2. Capitalize the right words